There are three contenders for the best self watering planter for tomatoes:

 This results in Blossom End Rot and other problems associated with nutrient deficiency and stress.

 This is avoided with the Oasesbox because water and nutrients are available 24/7.

 Features and Benefits

-- It is a very sturdy item that will last many seasons.
+- It is a sturdy item that will last many seasons.

 - Units can be placed around the conservatory, patio or garden individually or slotted together in different shape combinations.

 - It can be turned into a grow bag extension by placing a grow bag onto three Oases boxes slotted together.

 - The clever design ensures that soil does not end up in the reservoir but roots are able to grow out of the bottom of the cone and into the reservoir.